H-E-L-P/dmu_products/dmu23/dmu23_GAMA-09/dmu2_validation_20170202.md

 - There is no README.
 - What is the encoding of the `z_source` column.
 - There is no meta information associated.
-- Some source have a reliability to -1.
-As it's a float column, it's better to use NaN.
-That was changed.
+- Some source have a reliability to '-' (string).
+As it's a float column, it was changed to nan.
 - I added a `specz_id` column with a position base identifier like we have in the specZ table on the VO server.